forcedotcom/salesforcedx-vscode/docs/_articles/en/lwc/write-lwc.md

 ## Linting

 Linting provides errors about malformed or suspicious-looking code while you edit.
 VS Code enforces Salesforce's ESLint rules.
 To activate ESLint, install it from the command line.
-See the [github/salesforce/eslint-plugin-lwc] and [github/salesforce/eslint-config-lwc] repositories for instructions.
+See the [Lightning Web Components ESLint Plugin](https://github.com/salesforce/eslint-plugin-lwc) and [Lightning Web Components ESLint Config](https://github.com/salesforce/eslint-config-lwc) repositories for instructions.

 In this example, when hovering over `onpress`, the linter reports that you cannot name an API property starting with "on."